 Caedmon woke up and dashed off to tell the kindly Abbess what had happened.
 Hild summoned some other wise people so that Caedmon could sing to them.
 He repeated the song from his dream and they all agreed this was a Gift From God.
 Indeed, they asked him to put a particular piece of writing to verse, if he could, and were delighted with the result when he returned with it the following morning.
 Hild had him inducted into the monastic life, so that he could learn all the stories of the scriptures.
 And Caedmon spent the remainder of his days turning dry text into melodious verse, and singing of the works of God and stories from the scriptures.
 He had a premonition of his own death and passed away peacefully in 680AD.
 As his songs spread, so did the Christian message.
 Clever, eh?

-And that, more or less, is Caedmon’s story.
+And that, more or less, is Caedmon’s story, first told to us Bede’s Historia ecclesiastica gentis Anglorum -The Ecclesiastical History of the English People, written in 731 AD.
 I lied about the jelly and ice cream and the tale itself of course might be complete fiction.
-But Caedmon is famous for being the first known English poet and is sometimes called ‘the Father of English song’; and you thought it would be someone like George Harrison or David Bowie, didn’t you?
+But Caedmon is famous for being the first known English poet and is sometimes called ‘the Father of English song’; you thought it would be someone like George Harrison or David Bowie, didn’t you?